tvst/coffeebot/README.md

    - Change HELP_EMAIL to point to your email address (so people have someone to complain to)
 5. Create a weekly trigger to call the `run` function every week
 6. Ask people to subscribe Coffeebot by putting their names in the Google Sheet from #1

+If the isActive column is 'paused', then the user will be skipped.
+Good for vacations, etc.